maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

   Sets the timeout for keep-alive requests.

   Tntnet tries to do keep-alive-requests wherever possible.
-This has the effect, that tntnet can receive multiple requests within a single tcp-connection.
+This has the effect, that tntnet can receive multiple requests within a single tcp connection.
 The connection times out after KeepAliveTimeout milliseconds.
 The timeout defaults to 15000ms.